Bypass spam filtering for an email address or domain in Office 365

-Exchange Online Protection (EOP) is a cloud based email filtering service which is a part of Microsoft 365.
-Using EOP, organizations can protect against spam, malware, phishing attacks and other email threats by scanning inbound and outbound emails.
+Exchange Online Protection (EOP) is a cloud-based email filtering service that is a part of Microsoft 365.
+Using EOP, organizations can protect against spam, malware, phishing attacks, and other email threats by scanning inbound and outbound emails.
 EOP is included in all Microsoft 365 organizations with Exchange Online mailboxes.

-Microsoft 365 email protection works by using its In-built algorithm and AI to detect if the email is considered as spam or Phishing email or if it contains a malware.
+Microsoft 365 email protection works by using its built-in algorithm and artificial intelligence to identify whether an email is categorized as spam, phishing, or if it contains malware.

-Whitelisting an email address or domain means that you are putting a particular email address or domain in the Allow list.
-Which is sometimes refers to as a Safe senders list.
+Whitelisting an email address or domain involves adding that specific email address or domain to the Allow list, often called a Safe Senders list.

-There are various ways to whitelist a sender or domain in Office 365.
-However, none of the options are recommended by Microsoft because it overrides the verdict that is set by Microsoft 365 threat protection.
-If you create rules to bypass the threat protection filters then you are letting potentially harmful messages to pass through.
+There are several methods for whitelisting a sender or domain in Office 365.
+However, it’s important to note that Microsoft recommends none of these options, as they can override the judgments made by Microsoft 365 threat protection.
+By creating rules that bypass the threat protection filters, you may inadvertently allow potentially harmful messages to pass through.

-Still if you have to bypass a sender or domain from threat protection checks.
-You should do this on a temporary basis.
+If you find it necessary to bypass a sender or domain from threat protection checks temporarily, it’s advisable to do so on a short-term basis.

-You can allow a sender or domain in Office 365 by using any of below methods:
+You can Whitelist a sender or domain in Office 365 using any of the following methods:

 1. Using Tenant Allow/Block List.